CarmanK/GraphSemantics/README.md

 # Documentation
 Note that this is currently a proof of concept and much of the code is messy and unorganized and doesn't transition fluenty yet.
 This documentation was also written fairly quickly.

+The entire process will eventually be able to run all sequentially once everything is finished in the graphsemantics.sh script.
+This will be machine dependant due to the use of elasticsearch!

 ## Step 1
 1. scraper.py takes lists of urls associated with each layer (the metadata for each protein vertex) and uses the functions defined in html_requests.py to scrape the title and abstract of the associated PubMed publication.

   * This is currently specific to this component for scraping the exact paragraph and header associated with the title and abstract of the publication.
-  * The output is named scrapedText.txt and is in the following format:
+  * The output is stored in two places:
-     * layer number
-     * title
-     * abstract
-   * This output should probably be converted to a json list of lists where the first index is the layer number and the title and abstract are combined in another list in thatlayer.
+     * output_data/tmp/scraped_text.txt: each line is in the form title + ' ' + abstract for each website
+     * output_data/tmp/meta_scraped_text.txt: a list of the lengths of the various layers for use in decomposing the scraped_txt file back to layers later on.

-2. The scrapedText.txt is then run through AutoPhrase, which was trained on a 1GB file containing various other PubMed abstracts, and output to segmentation.txt.
+2. The scraped_text.txt is then run through AutoPhrase, which was trained on a 1GB file containing various other PubMed abstracts concatenated with the scraped text from the websites.
+The output is stored in AutoPhrases/models/GraphSemantics/egmentation.txt.
 This text file tags all of the important phrases obtained from step 1.1.

 3. The jupiter file named step1.jpynb then extracts the phrases from segmentation.txt with regards to their respective layer and calculates the TF-IDF scores to select the top-k phrases per layer.

   * The k we chose for this proof of concept was 10.
 This k should be tinkered with for more efficient computations.